Gill-Singh-A/MNIST-Digit-Detection/README.md

 * '-r', "--learning-rate" : Learning Rate for Loss Function
 * '-m', "--momentum" : Momentum for Loss Function
 * '-e', "--epoches" : Number of Epoches for Training

+## Outputs
+A Graph of Accuracy & Loss vs Epochs.<br />
+Then a Screen with 28x28 boxes in which you can play, by drawing numbers and predicting them using the Network.<br />
+The Screen has these controls:
+* Press D: Sets Mode to Drawing (Click on any box, it would become White)
+* Press E: Sets Mode to Erasing (Click on any box, it would become Black)
+* Press C: Clears the Whole Screen (All Boxes Black)
+* Press =: Runs the Whole Network and displays the Predicted Number